GrahamCobb/dlna-media-archive/README.md

-      -w, --wait=N                  Seconds to wait for renderer to be found (default = 3) -l, --location=<url>          URL providing description XML for a renderer to include in the search -n, --dry-run                 Do not actually play file, just monitor -v, --verbose[=N]             Increment or set verbosity level (0 - quiet, 1 - info, 2 - progress, 3 - debug)
+      -w, --wait=N                  Seconds to wait for renderer to be found (default = 3) -l, --location=<url>          URL providing description XML for a renderer to include in the search -S, --stop                    Stop playback but do not start another track -n, --dry-run                 Do not actually play file, just monitor -v, --verbose[=N]             Increment or set verbosity level (0 - quiet, 1 - info, 2 - progress, 3 - debug)